-The G200 and G210 instruments should be regularly serviced to ensure correct operation and accurate readings.
+The G100 instrument should be regularly serviced to ensure correct operation and accurate readings.
 The manufacturer recommends a full service and recalibration every 12 months.

-Depending on usage the O_2 cell should be replaced every 2-3 years.
-The CO cell will require replacement after 1 or 2 years again depending on usage.
+Depending on usage the O2 cell should be replaced every 2-3 years.

 User Serviceable Parts